jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 54 Issuers to issue certificates evidencing securities
 (1) Every issuer of an equity security, a debt security, a unit, or a participatory security offered to the public shall send, or cause to be sent, to the security holder either the security or a certificate of the security within one month of the allotment, or receipt by or on behalf of the issuer of a registrable transfer, of the security.
-(2) Every security or certificate sent to a security holder pursuant to this section shall be executed by or on behalf of the issuer of the security:
-  Provided that it shall be sufficient compliance with the provisions of this subsection requiring a security or certificate to be executed by any person if a facsimile of the required signature and seal (if any) is reproduced on the security or certificate.
+(2) Every security or certificate sent to a security holder pursuant to this section shall be executed by or on behalf of the issuer of the security: provided that it shall be sufficient compliance with the provisions of this subsection requiring a security or certificate to be executed by any person if a facsimile of the required signature and seal (if any) is reproduced on the security or certificate.
 (3) Nothing in this section applies to an issuer in respect of securities that are approved for transfer under, or in accordance with the rules of, a system that does not require a certificate for the transfer of securities.
 (4) In this section,—
   - **certificate** means a certificate or any other document that properly evidences the nature, ownership, terms, and conditions of a security